 Relative to operating systems, Onex doesn't offer low-level functions for processes, networking, storage, etc, but rather a single high-level abstraction of these linked up local and remote objects.

-And relative to other programming models or languages, Onex has a pure functional model that - unlike other functional languages that try to avoid state - transforms the state of objects, when made aware of changes in state of other objects on which they depend.
+And relative to other programming models or languages, Onex has a pure "functional" model that transforms the state of objects when made aware of changes in the states of other objects on which they depend.

 There are no sealed applications or centralised services in the Object Network, it's just a continuous, seamless "fabric" of everyone's live stuff interacting within and between homes and workplaces, including everyone themselves.

 Onex raises the level of abstraction that you build your Internet of Things or Virtual Reality with.
-It takes care of managing, cacheing and updating objects, and hides the network so you don't have to work out how to exchange data between devices on the LAN or WAN.
+It takes care of managing, storing and updating objects, and hides the network so you don't have to work out how to exchange data between devices on the home network or on the global internet.